Bigfoot Bib Report

 Clear Entries button

-Use the button to remove all bib record entries.
-USE WITH CAUTION there is no undo!
+Use the Clear Entries button to remove Comment text and all bib record entries.
+This will not clear the header information, such as Event Name, Aid Station, or Message Number.
+It will also not clear the Subject Line.
 See the above sub-section "Saving and Loading Race Data" for more information.

 Considerations

 Stay on top of your runner records lists.
-Even if you cannot send data via Winlink for some reason, keep entering data into this Form and click to store a list on your device.
-Start a new Form and repeat this process until you can send the data via Winlink using the or by other means.
+Even if you cannot send data via Winlink for some reason, keep entering data into this Form and click Save Race data to store a list on your device.
+Start a new Form and repeat this process until you can send the data via Winlink using the Load Race data or by other means.
 You will have an easier time keeping track of runners this way by viewing files stored on your device.

 The sooner you get valid data to Bigfoot Base, the better the hams and the event organizers understand the status of all runners and Aid Stations.
 Since runners come and go from Aid Stations both day and night, you will end up with a list of runners that arrived, exited, or dropped, sometime in the past.
 If you get behind by more than a day or so, you will find the record-keeping duty much more challenging than it needs to be.

 Load this Form on a tablet or laptop computer and track runners until you have several dozen.
-Use the button to save the data to a thumbdrive to share the data with the Winlink Operator, who can then open a new message form and click to load the collected data and send it.
+Use the Save Race data button to save the data to a thumbdrive to share the data with the Winlink Operator, who can then open a new message form and click Load Race data to load the collected data and send it.
 This will save you time and effort, and might even free-up your Winlink Operator to perform other duties while you collect bib records on your phone or tablet, instead of pen and paper.

 If you have a computer network savvy ham on your team, try networking your devices within a small WiFi, so you can just transfer the saved race data directly to the Winlink computer at any time.